koumay/syrianarchive-investigations/investigations/arbin-draft.md

 ### The Second Attack

-On 23 March 2018 Arbin city was targted again with napalm.
-Syrian Civil Defense in Damascus countryside [statement on their Facebook page that](https://www.facebook.com/SCDrifdimashq/posts/2161393883885909) "A massacre against humanity was committed in Arbin city.
-The preliminary appraisal of death reached 37 people (mostly women and children) were burned alive where they were in a shelter, as a result of bombing it with napalm."
+On 23 March 2018 Arbin city was targted again with incendiary munitions.
+The Syrian Civil Defense in Damascus countryside [published on their Facebook page that](https://www.facebook.com/SCDrifdimashq/posts/2161393883885909) "A massacre against humanity was committed in Arbin city.
+The preliminary appraisal of death reached 37 people (mostly women and children) were burned alive where they were in a shelter, as a result of bombing it with incendiary munitions."
+The photo (Graphic) published by the civil defense shows a killed person body that is completely burned as a result of the attack.

-Yousef Albostany, a syrian journalist based in Eeastern Ghouta, [published a photo on his Twitter account](https://twitter.com/YousefAlbostany/status/976928331580010498) shows what he said "Targeting a cellar in Arbin city with rockets laden with napalm, which caused a massacre."
+Yousef Albostany, a syrian journalist at Damascus media agency in Eeastern Ghouta, [published a photo on his Twitter account](https://twitter.com/YousefAlbostany/status/976928331580010498) shows what he claims to be "Targeting a cellar in Arbin city with rockets laden with napalm, which caused a massacre."

 ![arbin 14](/assets/arbin-napalm14.jpg)

-Also, Wasem Alkateb, [confirmed on Twitter that](https://twitter.com/wasemalkateb10/status/976983899866894348) "A large number of civilians burned alive as a result of targeting one of the Arabin shelters with Napalm, the victims including women and children who died immediately because of the fire that completely devoured the place."
+Also, Wasem Alkateb, [confirmed on Twitter that](https://twitter.com/wasemalkateb10/status/976983899866894348) "A large number of civilians burned alive as a result of targeting one of the Arabin shelters with incendiary munitions, the victims including women and children who died immediately because of the fire that completely devoured the place."

 #### List of Killed civilians names:

-The Unified Media Office In Arbin [published 47 names of Facebook to what they said](https://www.facebook.com/umoerbeen2/posts/156035448374227) "A list of martyrs who died in a cellar after being bombarded with Russian napalm rockets":
+The Unified Media Office In Arbin [published 47 names of Facebook to what they claim](https://www.facebook.com/umoerbeen2/posts/156035448374227) "A list of martyrs who died in a cellar after being bombarded with Russian napalm rockets":

 First Family:
 Muhannad Shahoud, father